 Our digestive system starts at the mouth and then ends with the anus.
-It is a strong muscular tube that is lined with thick epithelium that has specialized cells that differ depending on the part of the system you look at.
+It is a strong muscular tube lined with thick epithelium with specialized cells that differ depending on the part of the system you look at.
 The digestion system is the connection the body has with the external environment.
-Digestion is that process where we break down useful biomolecules for obtaining the needed energy for life and the building blocks for that life.
+Digestion is the process of breaking down useful biomolecules to obtain the needed energy for life and the building blocks for that life.

 The main functions of the digestive system:

-- The secretion of acids, mucus, enzymes for digestion, the bile, and any other materials we need for the breakdown of ingested food.
+- The secretion of acids, mucus, enzymes for digestion, bile, and any other materials we need to break down ingested food.